metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_hardware_v1alpha2_manifest.md

 - `bmc_ref` (Attributes) BMCRef references a Rufio Machine object. (see [below for nested schema](#nestedatt--spec--bmc_ref))
 - `instance` (Attributes) Instance describes instance specific data that is generally unused by Tinkerbell core. (see [below for nested schema](#nestedatt--spec--instance))
 - `ipxe` (Attributes) IPXE provides iPXE script override fields.
-This is useful for debugging or netbootcustomization. (see [below for nested schema](#nestedatt--spec--ipxe))
+This is useful for debugging or netboot customization. (see [below for nested schema](#nestedatt--spec--ipxe))
 - `kernel_params` (List of String) KernelParams passed to the kernel when launching the OSIE.
-Parameters are joined with aspace.
+Parameters are joined with a space.
 - `network_interfaces` (Attributes) NetworkInterfaces defines the desired DHCP and netboot configuration for a network interface. (see [below for nested schema](#nestedatt--spec--network_interfaces))
 - `osie` (Attributes) OSIE describes the Operating System Installation Environment to be netbooted. (see [below for nested schema](#nestedatt--spec--osie))
 - `storage_devices` (List of String) StorageDevices is a list of storage devices that will be available in the OSIE.